huntermcknight/hackthebox-retired/europa/europa-report.md

 **Vulnerabilities Exploited:** Admin Console SQLi and PHP preg_replace() RCE

-**Vulnerability Explanation:** The login for the web admin console is vulnerable to SQL injection, allowing attackers to login without a password.
+**Vulnerability Explanation:** The login for the web admin console is vulnerable to SQL injection, allowing attackers to log in without a password.
 The script tool.php in the admin console uses the function preg_replace() unsafely, allowing attackers to execute code on the server by manipulating a web request.

 **Privilege Escalation Vulnerability:** A root cronjob executes a script that does not exist in a directory writable by low-privilege users.